OtterBrowser/otter-browser/README.md

 ***A browser controlled by the user, not vice-versa***

 [**Otter Browser**](https://otter-browser.org/) aims to recreate the best aspects of **Opera 12** and to revive its spirit.
-We are focused of providing the powerful features power users want while keeping the browser fast and lightweight.
+We are focused on providing the powerful features power users want while keeping the browser fast and lightweight.
 We also learned from history and decided to release the browser under the GNU GPL v3.

 [![SourceForge](https://img.shields.io/sourceforge/dt/otter-browser.svg)](https://sourceforge.net/projects/otter-browser/files/)